 If you plan on residing in Germany permanently, you need to register your address with the local authority, called Bürgeramt.
 The process is called Meldebescheinigung, and you’ll need to do it every time you change your address.

 In order to complete the process, you’ll need to fill out a form (you can print this off your local Bürgeramt’s website), and then go to the Bürgeramt office with the form and your passport or identity card.

 This document is your official proof of address, so you’ll need to register before you can open your bank account.
 You’ll also need it for other things, including getting a job and registering for the national health insurance program.

 As in most other countries around the world, German banks are required by law to verify your identity.

-Alternatively, you can get your identity verified by a lawyer or notary.
+Alternatively, you can often get your identity verified by a lawyer or notary.
 Again, you’ll need to download the identity verification sheet and take this to your lawyer together with your passport or national identity card.
-Many banks will reimburse this fee, too.

 Finally, depending on your nationality, a German bank might also accept verification carried out by your home bank.
 You can get in touch with a customer representative beforehand and they’ll guide you on how to go about this.